NikolaySuslov/SandboxAssetServer/docs/api.md

 ### /assets/*asset_id*/meta/*key* \[+*key*\] \[?raw=true\] \[?permFormat=json\]

 Manage a particular piece of metadata about the asset identified by *key*.
-This endpoint exposes several pieces of protected read-only metadata: `type`, `user_name`, `created`, and `last_modified`.
+This endpoint exposes several pieces of protected read-only metadata: `type`, `user_name`, `created`, `last_modified`, and `size`.
 Unlike the en masse metadata endpoint, this one can set the protected fields `permissions` and `group_name`.
 See below for more information.

 If the value of the given piece of metadata is of the form `asset:<8 hex digits>`, it is considered to be an asset reference. `GET` requests to metadata referencing an asset will redirect to that asset unless the `raw` query argument is truthy.
 For example, if you set a piece of metadata to the string `asset:deadbeef`, and `GET` it, the request will be 302 redirected to `/assets/deadbeef` without the `raw` argument, and will just return the string `asset:deadbeef` with it.